yusugomori/aws-lambda-chrome-tor/README.md

 - serverless
 - [aws-tor-layer](https://github.com/yusugomori/aws-tor-layer): Tor layer must be deployed in advance.

+You need to manually install and start `tor` for local development.

 ## Development

 First, create deployment bucket for serverless with below: